-A key element of German and European policy towards Serbia is providing support for political and economic reform.
-The aims are to further the process of democratic change and promote the rule of law in Serbia and to achieve progress in the country’s European Union (EU) accession process.
+German policy towards Serbia focuses on providing support for political and economic reform in the country.
+The aims are to further the process of democratic change, to promote the rule of law in Serbia and to achieve progress in the country’s EU accession process.

-Serbia and Germany have different positions on the issue of an independent Kosovo, which is recognised by Germany but not by Serbia.
+Serbia and Germany have different positions on Kosovo’s independence, which is recognised by Germany.

 - promoting democratic and ecologically sustainable development in Serbia based on the rule of law and the market economy